• Products

 Additionally, both short-term and long-term losses can be carried forward for up to eight successive years.
 This means that losses incurred in the current year can be set off against gains earned in future years.

-You must remember an important caveat - their income tax returns must be filed within the specified due date under section 139 of the IT Act, 1961.
+Here, you must remember an important caveat - your income tax returns must be filed within the specified due date under section 139 of the IT Act, 1961.
 Failure to file the return on time will result in the capital losses lapsing, and the taxpayer will not be allowed to carry them forward.

 Long-term capital gains tax on shares in India plays a significant role in the overall taxation framework for investors.
 Understanding the tax rates, indexation benefits, and other considerations allows you to make informed decisions while planning your investment strategies.

-It is always advisable to consult a tax professional or financial advisor for personalized guidance based on your specific circumstances.
-By staying well-informed about the tax implications, you can optimize their returns and ensure compliance with the tax regulations in India.
+Therefore, it is always advisable to consult a tax professional or financial advisor for personalised guidance based on your specific circumstances.
+By staying well-informed about the tax implications, you can optimise your returns and ensure compliance with the tax regulations in India.

 Any gain from the sale of shares held for more than a year is considered long-term capital gains (LTCG).

-Yes.
-Rs.
-1 lakh is exempted for long-term capital gains from shares in a financial year.
-Gains up to Rs.
-1 lakh are currently exempt from LTCG tax.
+Yes. ₹1 lakh is exempt for long-term capital gains from shares in a financial year.
+Gains up to ₹1 lakh are currently exempt from LTCG tax.

 Yes, both short-term and long-term capital losses can be carried forward for up to eight successive years.
 These losses can be set off against gains in future years, helping to reduce tax liability.